 - Cut bread into bite sized cubed pieces.

 - Place cubes in a large plastic storage bag or large bowl.
 Drizzle olive oil all over the cubes.
 Add spices and shake bag or mix with hands.

 - Place on a single layer on a baking sheet and bake at 300°F for 20-30 minutes until dry and golden brown.
 Don’t let them brown too much or they will be hard.

 - Cool thoroughly.
-Store in a plastic bag at room temperature.
+Store in a plastic bag or air tight container at room temperature.

 This post may contain affiliate links, which means I get a small commission if you click the link and purchase something.
 See FTC Disclosure, here.